mzpianist/mcc-quilt/README.md

 # mcc-quilt
-The Repository for the McCormick Quilt
+Welcome to the Repository for the McCormick Quilt Project!